russjudge/ArtemisManager/README.md

 	-- delete uncompressed folder and update database.
 	-- retain original zip file in archive.
 -- In Setup, Develop process to optionally remove all staging and archived mods and vanilla artemis versions.
--- Create icon for main window and setup.
 -- Create mechanism to generate a mod based on the currently active artemis.
 -- Add button to open Windows Explorer to the active artemis folder that Artemis Manager uses to start Artemis (this will be different that the default install folder of Artemis).
 -- Document possible issues with the Windows Firewall, and ways to fix Windows Firewall, including setting to being on Private network, adding rules,